LCC-CIT/CS295N-CourseMaterials/TermProject/CS295N-TermProjectRequirements.md

 I.  The term project web app should not be the same as one of your weekly lab assignments and it shouldn't be the same as any of the example web apps used in the course.

 II.
 Good coding practices, such as using unit tests, and separation of UI code and business logic are expected in the term project.

+III.
+Don't use features of ASP.NET Core or technologies that weren't covered in the class.
+If you try to use things like scaffolding, Identity, or other things we haven't covered, your project may become too difficult to complete.